"In the beginning God created the heavens and the earth..."

 Queen Esther is a guile heroine who saves the Jews in the Persian Empire by winning King Xerxes's heart and then out-gambitting Smug Snake Haman.

 Half-Human Hybrids: Nephilim, and depending on which ecumenical councils you accept, also Jesus is both 100% human (in body) and 100% divine (in spirit).)

 He Who Must Not Be Named: The third commandment instructs the faithful not to take the name of the Lord in vain.
 This has spawned many practices, stretching from simply avoiding the use of oaths like "For the love of God!", to avoiding using the G-word in any context - typing "G-d" in text, for example, or, among Orthodox Jews, using the word "Adonai", "Hashem" (literally means "the name" in Hebrew), or the Tetragrammaton, as a euphemism.

 Healing Hands: Jesus and the Apostles healed people by laying their hands on them.

 Humanity's thoughts were bad enough to drive an omnibenevolent being to attempt omnicide.
-He drowned around 30 million people before he forgave humanity, because despite the fact that humanity's thoughts are bad and repented.
+He drowned around 30 million people before he forgave humanity while sparing a family that was still faithful to him and thus, not as corrupt.

 Humans Are Special: With free will, they actually have the potential to become greater than angels.
-Furthermore, despite humans being bastards (see above), God still cared enough about us to not wipe us out totally and eventually provided a Savior.
+Furthermore, despite humans being bastards, God still cared enough about us to not wipe us out totally and eventually provided a Savior.